UM-LPM/GIANT/docs/GenIATraP_robostrike_problem_domain.md

 ## Environment Details
 The Robostrike environment consists of a battlefield where agents (tanks) compete in combat.
 Core elements that compose the environment are described bellow.
 ### Environment
 The combat environment is a bounded 2D space where agents can move, hide, and interact.
 The layout may include obstacles that provide strategic positioning advantages.
 Agents can only move within the designated **green surface**, which defines the battle arena.
+The environment is divided into different sectors, which track the agent’s exploration progress.

 <center><img src="/docs/images/robostrikeProblemDomain/robostrike_problem_domain_environment.png" alt="Robostrike" width="400"/></center>
 ### Agent